vinaya-ravi/Advanced_BigData_Optimization_Technique/README.md

 The dataset is loaded and analyzed to identify outliers and visualize key relationships, such as that between price and quantity.
 This step helps in understanding the underlying data distribution and informs subsequent processing.

 **B.Optimization Techniques:**<br>
-The core part of the project is the implementation of four optimization techniques:
+The core part of the project is the implementation of four optimization techniques:<br>
 **Resource Optimization:**<br>
 Multiprocessing is used to execute CPU-intensive tasks in parallel.
 The dataset is divided into chunks, and operations such as squaring the price values are performed concurrently.<br>
 **Data Partitioning:**<br>